0

 Panelists consider:

-Applicants that want feedback on their applications can make an appointment for a telephone debrief of panelists’ comments.
+Applicants that want feedback on their applications can make an appointment for a debrief of panelists’ comments.
 We recommend that you take notes about how you could adjust future applications based on the feedback.
+Applicants will receive information on how to schedule a feedback call.

 Award distribution